Improve Pandora With These Chrome & Firefox Browser Add-Ons

 We’ve previously dedicated an entire article to Sway.fm Unified Music Media Keys , so check out Justin’s article for more information.

 Flutter is another awesome extension that we’ve already covered here on MakeUseOf .
 It’s a simple application that allows you to control your music with your hand using your webcam.
 You do have to install a desktop application as well for the Pandora Chrome extension to work.
 Refer to Simon’s article or the Flutter website for more information.

 Media Hint is a simple Firefox add-on , that allows you to listen to Pandora (as well visit others like Hulu and Netflix), no matter where you are in the world.
 The great part though is that there’s nothing to set up – it’s all built right into the extension.

 FoxyScrobbler submits the songs you listen to in Pandora, YouTube and SoundCloud to Last.fm.
 Support for more websites is in the plans.
 But it doesn’t just scrobble your music – you can also “love” and tag songs, as well as have some control as to when it scrobbles and whether you want to display song notifications.

 Yet again, it seems that there just aren’t a lot of Firefox add-ons in this category.
-FoxyTunes, the popular Firefox media controller, doesn’t seem to be supported anymore and another add-on, Harmony, which displays information about artists and scrobbles to Last.fm isn’t currently supported by the latest version of Firefox.
+FoxyTunes, the popular Firefox media controller, doesn’t seem to be supported anymore and another add-on, Harmony [No Longer Available], which displays information about artists and scrobbles to Last.fm isn’t currently supported by the latest version of Firefox.

 Do you have a favorite tool to help you get the most out of Pandora?
 What about any feedback about the ones mentioned here in this article?
 We’d love to hear your thoughts.